jlcmes/RobotC-VEX-Bilingual-Commands/README.md

 ```c
 #include "robotx.h"	//Includes the RobotX
 ```
-2. Download and place the robotx.h file on the same folder that your program.
+2. Download the file "robotx.h" and place it on the same folder that your program.

 ## HOW TO CREATE A NEW PROGRAM IN SPANISH:

-1. Download the "ESTemplate.c" and "robotx.h" files and put them on the same folder.
+1. Download the files "ESTemplate.c" and "robotx.h" and put them on the same folder.
-2. Edit ESTemplate.c with your own code.
+2. Edit "ESTemplate.c" with your own code.

 ## DOCUMENTATION

-All the code is documented in Spanish and English to make them understandable.
+All the code is documented in Spanish and English to make them understandable for everyone.
 Check "robotx.h" for more information.

 ## TROUBLESHOOTING

 * Did you copy the "Template.c" and "Robotx.h" to the same folder?
+Make sure that they are on the same folder.
-* Your motors are not working but you do not have any error?
-Check the motor configuration lines at the beginning of the robotx.h file and change the existing ports by the ones that you are using.
+* Your motors are not working?
+Check the motor configuration, at the beginning of the "robotx.h" file and change the existing ports by the ones that you are using.

 # SPANISH README